-During the nine months ended September 30, 2021, the economy gained momentum as unemployment continued to decline from double digit highs during 2020 and the economy continued to open as vaccination rates increased and restrictions began to ease.
-Individuals and businesses in the U.S. have benefited from various forms of government support through economic stimulus packages enacted in 2020 and 2021.
+During 2021, the economy gained momentum as unemployment continued to decline from double digit highs during 2020 and the economy re-opened as vaccination rates increased and restrictions eased.
+With the easing of restrictions, we saw increased business openings, a rebound to commercial and consumer spending, higher asset values and increased global GDP, all of which positively impacted our consumer and commercial credit portfolios.
+Additionally, individuals and businesses in the U.S. benefited from various forms of government support through economic stimulus packages enacted in 2020 and 2021, which contributed to strong asset quality across our credit portfolios.

+As a result of the economic recovery experienced in 2021, net charge-offs, nonperforming loans and commercial reservable criticized exposure declined compared to 2020.
 While there has been significant economic improvement in comparison to 2020, uncertainty remains about the timing and strength of the economy's recovery, which may also be hampered by supply chain disruptions and inflationary pressures that could lead to adverse impacts to credit quality metrics in future periods.
-For more information on how the pandemic may affect our operations, see Executive Summary - Recent Developments - COVID-19 Pandemic in the September 30, 2021 Form 10-Q and Item 1A.
-Risk Factors -Coronavirus Disease in the December 31, 2020 Form 10-K.
+For more information on how the pandemic may affect our operations, see Executive Summary - Recent Developments - COVID-19 Pandemic and Item 1A.
+Risk Factors - Coronavirus Disease in the December 31, 2021 Form 10-K.